Restoration of Rights & Record Relief

 Under 13 V.S.A. § 8004, enacted in 2014 and effective January 1, 2016, the state attorney general is directed to compile a collection of “any provision in this State’s Constitution, statutes, and administrative rules which imposes a mandatory sanction or authorizes the imposition of a discretionary disqualification and any provision of law that may afford relief from a collateral consequence,” and to update this compilation annually.
 In carrying out this duty the attorney general “may rely on the study of this State’s collateral sanctions, disqualifications and relief provisions prepared by the National Institute of Justice described in section 510 of the Court Security Improvement Act of 2007, Public Law 110-177.”

-In 2017 an interactive searchable database of collateral consequences imposed by Vermont statutes and rules was prepared for the Vermont Attorney General by the Collateral Consequences Resource Center.
-It is available at vermont.ccresourcecenter.org.
+In 2017 an interactive searchable database of collateral consequences imposed by Vermont statutes and rules was prepared for the Vermont Attorney General by the Collateral Consequences Resource Center: vermont.ccresourcecenter.org.

 Pardon authority is vested in the governor exclusively.
 Vt.
 Const. § 20.
-“On request of the governor, the [Parole Board] shall act as an advisory board to assist or act for him or her in investigating or hearing matters pertaining to pardons, and may make recommendations to him or her regarding such matters.”
+“On request of the governor, the [parole board] shall act as an advisory board to assist or act for him or her in investigating or hearing matters pertaining to pardons, and may make recommendations to him or her regarding such matters.”
 Vt.
 Stat.
 Ann. tit.
 28, § 453.
+It is not clear what if any role the parole board has played in recent years, since applications are submitted directly to the governor’s office.

 Guidelines issued by the governor’s office are available on the pardon application, available at http://governor.vermont.gov/sites/governor/files/VERMONT%20PARDON%20APPLICATION%209-6-13.pdf.
 See also Vermont Dept of Corrections, Pardons, http://www.doc.state.vt.us/index.html.
 A person must be up to date in payment of taxes and child support, have good credit, and submit four letters of recommendation.
 There is no provision for an in-person hearing.
 The process takes “a minimum” of several months to complete, and the contents of the application may be available via a public records request.